- These return a value based on what is passed in to the function.

 - They never mutate data and they do not produce side effects.
 Generally, they can also easily be reused.

-- First of all, a programming language must support first-class functions to support the functional programming paradigm.
+- First, a programming language must support first-class functions to support the functional programming

 - First-class functions are useless without higher-order functions to pass them into or return them from.